Rail firm in Poundland chocolate row

 In response, Poundland retail director Austin Cooke said it had "no right to use our name to describe poor service".

-It comes after more than 450 Thameslink trains were either cancelled or ran late on Wednesday.
+It comes after more than 450 Govia Thameslink Railway trains were either cancelled or ran late on Wednesday.

-Thameslink had responded to a tweet from a passenger, called Kevin, who posted a picture of a departure board showing train cancellations, stating "Why, Ambassador @TLRailUK, with this fine service you are spoiling us."
+Thameslink had responded to a tweet from a passenger, called Kevin, who posted a picture of a departure board showing train cancellations.

 In response, Thameslink replied: "Very sorry Kevin.
 Appreciate at the moment the service is less Ferrero Rocher and more Poundland cooking chocolate."